 Elmo: Please, Congress, help Elmo’s friends find the music in them.
 I love you, Congress.

 Regula: And my grandchildren love you too, Elmo.
-[Oh, come on - Congress can't tell Elmo it loves him?]

-Healy described Congress as the new "least dangerous branch" of government, and that might be true, but that's not Elmo's fault.
+Healy described Congress as the new “least dangerous branch” of government, and that might be true, but that’s not Elmo’s fault.
+Give the muppet a break.